fabou-uobaf/VaQuERo/README.md

 ### allele frequency file

 A TAB separated tidy table, specifying for each mutation and each sample its allele frequency and sequencing depth.
+The helper script vcf2tsv_long.py assists to ceate this file directly from a list of vcf files.

 | Col | HEADER               | EXAMPLE VALUE      | DESCRIPTION                  |
 | --- |                  --: |  :--               | :--                          |